From #redis on FreeNode (made anonymous and more succinct):

 The MVC pattern from a Class Responsibility Collaborator (CRC) perspective follows, specifying for a network service, listing classes according to the trace of a client call path:

-• Route business operation requests to the appropriate Controller
+- Route business operation requests to the appropriate

-• Respond to Client with Resource or Error
+Model operations - Respond to Client with Resource

 With the MVC CRC listing in mind, developers relatively easily can create, read, update, and delete code in the appropriate class when programming a feature that exposes operations on a single resource.
 This leads to quick "green field" development as well as small, incremental modifications such as exposing a display_name as a calculated field on a Person resource when the resource had only the constituent parts as fields.